Informal Conflict Transformation Procedure

 Think through what happened.
 Take time and space to process and clarify your thinking if you feel confused, overwhelmed, or are experiencing strong emotions

-Use these Self-Reflection Questions to help you improve your clarity and self-awareness, connect with your feelings and needs, and choose next steps
+Use these to help you improve your clarity and self-awareness, connect with your feelings and needs, and choose next steps

 Ask yourself what part you played/are playing in the situation, what you could have done differently, and what your needs are to improve the situation